The goal for my masters project was to create a holistic system for making clothes.

 To read and see more about each customer's journey to co-creating their garment, please visit the blog.

-If you are interested in creating a garment with me or have any other questions about process, please do get in touch (see about page).
+If you are interested in creating a garment with me or have any other questions about process, please do get in touch (see contact link below).

 Photography of finished garments by Gabriela Silveira